For more information contact:

 - Source of funds

-The Controller’s Office is available to assist an administrative unit in establishing new projects.
+The Controller’s Office is available to assist an administrative unit in establishing new programs.

-As the University is awarded grants or contracts for projects with specified objectives, the Sponsored Programs Services assigns and approves account codes (see BPPM 40.04).
+As the University is awarded grants or contracts for projects with specified objectives, the Sponsored Programs Services (SPS) assigns and approves account identifiers (see BPPM 40.04).

 Sources of revenue for these miscellaneous major activities vary.
 The revenue source usually determines the kind of account and the responsible administrative unit.